 Study and practice in various forms of writing and rhetorical principles.
-Recent Term(s) Offered: summer 2021; spring 2022
+Recent Term(s) Offered: spring 2022; spring 2024

 ENG 402G Editing and Publishing 3 Hours

 Editing collections of student works in several types including experience in computer text editing; lectures by visiting publishers and editors of books, journals, and newspapers.